bluesky/scanspec/main/_sources/tutorials/installation.md.txt

 ## Installing the library

-You can now use `pip` to install the library:
+You can now use `pip` to install the library and its dependencies:

 ```
-python3 -m pip install scanspec
+$ python3 -m pip install scanspec
 ```

 If you require a feature that is not currently released you can also install from github:

 ```
-python3 -m pip install git+git://github.com/dls-controls/scanspec.git
+$ python3 -m pip install git+https://github.com/dls-controls/scanspec.git
 ```

 If you need to do any plotting (recommended), you should install the `plotting` extra: